The Impact of Connectivity on the Production and Diffusion of Knowledge

+We examine the social surplus in the local-connection economy of Section~\ref{subs: local_connect}.
+We first analyze the equilibrium social surplus, under pure- and mixed strategies, in Section~\ref{subs: equil_soc_surplus}, characterize the socially optimal thresholds (Section~\ref{subs:optimal_thresholds}), and show that over-exploitation and under-exploration persist as robust features despite the large number of players.
+Section~\ref{subs:optimal_mixing} then studies the optimal mixing probability $\mu^*$ and compares it to the equilibrium mixed strategy $\mu^e$ from Theorem~\ref{thm: symmetric_mixed_equil}.

-Suppose out of $n$ players $k$ agents choose the risky arm in the first period, and denote the obtained social surplus by $u_{k,n}(\pi)$.
-Further, in the local regime, let $q_a(b) = \binom{a}{b}p^b(1-p)^{a-b}$ denote the probability of meeting $b$ agents out of a particular set of $a$ individuals in the second period, then \begin{small}
+Suppose that out of $n$ players, $k$ agents choose the risky arm in the first period, and let the resulting social surplus be denoted as $u_{k,n}(\pi)$.
+Further, in the ER graphs with local connections, let $q_a(b) = \binom{a}{b}p^b(1-p)^{a-b}$ represent the probability of meeting $b$ agents out of a specific set of $a$ individuals in the second period, then \begin{small}

-\end{small} The first line in $u_{k,n}$ denotes the first period payoff of exploration accrued to $k$ exploring agents who chose the risky arm in the first period.
-The second line is the discounted second period payoff of this group, consisting of three components: discounted expected payoff when each agent received a conclusive signal in the first period (and optimally chooses the risky arm in the second period); discounted expected payoff when neither the agent nor any of her second period's contacts received a conclusive signal, and thirdly is the discounted expected payoff when the individual herself did not receive a high output in the first period but at least one of her second period's contacts did.
-The third line expresses the discounted second period payoff of the remaining $n-k$ exploiting agents who chose the safe arm in the first period that is composed of two components: their payoff when none of their contacts in the exploring group received a high output in the first period, and when at least one of them did receive such a conclusive signal.
+\end{small} The first line of $u_{k,n}$ is the first-period payoff earned by the $k$ exploring agents.
+The next two lines give their discounted second-period payoff, which has three components: the expected payoff when an agent herself received a conclusive signal in the first period; the expected payoff when neither she nor any of her second-period contacts did; and the expected payoff when she did not receive a high output but at least one contact did.
+The last two lines give the discounted second-period payoff of the remaining $n-k$ exploiting agents, decomposed into two components: their payoff when none of their contacts in the exploring group received a high output, and their payoff when at least one did.